Krishna-P-G/Bodhi-plus/README.md

 tip 2 : change the "iron fusion" in both signup.jsx and login.jsx to match your project (ex:chocolate factory)

-tip 3: go to backend and change the gym model in model folders like chocolate model , change all the names (gymId -> chocolateId etc...)
+tip 3 : go to backend and change the gym model in model folders like chocolate model , change all the names (gymId -> chocolateId etc...)

-tip 4: make sure to change the model table in states.jsx , admin.jsx , home.jsx , editgym.jsx , addGym.jsx
+tip 4 : make sure to change the model table in states.jsx , admin.jsx , home.jsx , editgym.jsx , addGym.jsx

+tip 5 : make sure to create firebase console and put ur firebase app id in firebase.jsx

-tip 5: Be very careful about uppercase and lowercase
+tip 6: Be very careful about uppercase and lowercase